zachgoll/microservices-architecture-example/README.md

 ## Example

-In this overly simplistic representation of a microservices architecture, I have split an "application" (in quotes because it is really a combination of microservices) into two parts:
+In this overly simplistic representation of a microservices architecture, I have split an "application" (in quotes because it is really a combination of microservices) into three parts:

 1. Microservice #1 - User authentication
     * Register - User can register with an email and password